hasebems/simple_short_piano_piece/readme.md

 ## Outline of this project

-A project that keeps making simple short piano pieces that fit on one page.
-The purpose is not just to publish as a work, but to make it learning data for machine learning.
-Or, I'm even more glad to be recognized as open data that can be used academically.
-Attempt to see if my brain composition system can be ported externally through my data.
+A project to keep making simple piano pieces that fit on one page.
+The goal behind the scenes is to create more songs to be used as AI training data rather than as musical works.
+Or I would be happy if these data could be used by someone else as open data for academic use...
+An attempt to see if my brain's compositional system can be transferred externally through my work.

 ## About Data